 Many cases are settled without trial.
-The settlements are of two kinds.
+The settlements are of two kinds discussed in more detail in another article here.
 In a Compromise and Release, you give up all rights to future benefits and settle for a lump sum.
 This is usually only possible if you are no longer employed by the employer you are settling with.
 The other form of settlement is to agree to the same terms that judgment would probably take.
 This is called a Stipulated Findings and Award and you generally retain your future medical benefits and the Permanent Disability benefits are paid bi-weekly.
 That is also the case when there is a trial and an award from the judge.

 The trial of a Workers Compensation case is not as formal as a civil trial.
 There are no jury trials in California Workers’ Compensation cases.
 The judge is an Administrative Law Judge.
 He or she is required to interpret the law liberally in favor of providing benefits.